pgrimaud/instagram-user-feed/README.md

 ```

 ### Paginate
-If you want to use paginate for user media data, retrieve `endCursor` from previous call and add it to your next call.
+If you want to use paginate, retrieve `maxId` from previous call and add it to your next call.

 ```php
 // First call :